HouseOps/HouseOps/README.md

 <br/><br/>

 ## About ClickHouse
-*Yandex ClickHouse* is an open source peta-byte scale, column-oriented OLAP database, capable of real time generation of analytical data reports using SQL queries, see more informations in https://clickhouse.yandex/.
+*Yandex ClickHouse* is an open source peta-byte scale, column-oriented OLAP distributed database, capable of real time generation of analytical data reports using SQL queries, see more informations in https://clickhouse.yandex/.
 HousOps is an third-party tool.

 This project is listed in ClickHouse Official Documentation (https://clickhouse.yandex/docs/en/interfaces/third-party_gui).